 Upstairs, the Dauphine Orleans features 111 comfy hotel suites, all with fabulous temperpedic beds that we found it difficult to part with each morning of our stay!
 Many boast courtyard views, some with pool access dependent on the season.
 Other hotel amenities include a fitness room, coffee lounge and free Wi-Fi.

-But perhaps the best asset of the Dauphine Orleans is its bar, "May Baily's Place," easily our favorite in all of New Orleans!
+But perhaps the best asset of the Dauphine Orleans is its bar, "May Baily's Place," easily a favorite in the French Quarter!
 Named after the madam that once hosted one of the more popular bordellos in the district, May Baily’s is awash in sumptuous Victorian decor and vintage portraits of prostitutes by famous lensman E. J. Bellocq.
 Upstairs, the Bordello Guest Suite offers those inclined the luxury of what many of May’s customers may have experienced back in the day.
 (There’s even a “red light” that still burns outside each night.)

 For years, May Baily's also featured a very entertaining bartender named Geoffrey.
 Every time we visited from 2003 until 2009, he’d be there, serving up some of the strongest Hurricanes around.
 A testament to the spot’s enduring charm, Geoff is still a regular patron of May Baily’s even though he quit serving drinks years ago.

-Set of Drifters tip: Check at the front desk for current hours and happy hour specials, and don’t forget to ask your friendly bartender to share a ghost story, or three...
+Set of Drifters tip: May Baily's is undergoing renovation through December 2017.
+Once it reopens, be sure to check at the hotel front desk for current hours and happy hour specials, and don’t forget to ask your friendly bartender to share a ghost story, or three...
 Clearly dripping with history, May Baily’s bordello, and the rest of the Dauphine Orleans, are reportedly home to a handful of apparitions!The Dauphine Orleans/ May Baily's Place - 415 Dauphine Street, New Orleans, LA 70112, (504) 708-4630 or (888) 711-6619